ngrx/platform/projects/docs-app/src/content/docs/guide/store/index.md

 ## Tutorial

 The following tutorial shows you how to manage the state of a counter, and how to select and display it within an Angular component.
-Try the <live-example name="store" noDownload></live-example>.
+Try the <a href="https://stackblitz.com/angular/brlqxqkobjpg" target="_blank">live example</a>.

-1. Generate a new project using StackBlitz <live-example name="ngrx-start" noDownload></live-example>.
+1. Generate a new project using StackBlitz <a href="https://stackblitz.com/angular/bexyaklgoev" target="_blank">live example</a>.

 2. Right click on the `app` folder in StackBlitz and create a new file named `counter.actions.ts` to describe the counter actions to increment, decrement, and reset its value.